chartergreenm/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote highlights the ongoing challenge that programmers face in creating user-friendly and robust software, while also acknowledging the unpredictable nature of user behavior.
 It serves as a reminder to continually adapt and improve our programming skills to stay ahead in this ever-evolving race.

+# 2023-11-29
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, identify the most important tasks and focus on them first.
+By prioritizing your work, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial.
+Think about the bigger picture and what you need to achieve in the long run.
+Break down your project into smaller, manageable tasks.
+Then, allocate time and resources to each task to ensure a smooth and efficient process.
+Planning ahead will also help to avoid last-minute panic and stress.